 - You were physically present in the US in the custody of your adoptive parents for at least two years.

 Eliminating a birth date limitation.
 Current law, known as the Child Citizenship Act, requires that you must have been under 18 years of age as of February 27, 2001.
-This is the discriminatory provision in the law that is being directly addressed by the pending bill.
+This is the discriminatory provision in the law that is being addressed by pending bills.
 That is, if the pending bill passes as currently drafted, intercountry adoptees would acquire US citizenship so long as they met the three above requirements, no matter the adoptee’s date of birth.

 If naturalizing is the only option or it is one that a client wants to move ahead with now, important legal caveats must be investigated and discussed first.
 For instance, because of the more extensive vetting process for naturalization, a number of issues could pop up and create hiccups, problems, or worse: referral to immigration enforcement.
 That is, while the issues I outline below do not necessarily disqualify intercountry adoptees from naturalizing today (and I’ve successfully represented clients who have had one or more of these issues when they naturalize), they are typically the most common problems that come up in the naturalization process for adopted people.
 These issues need to be vetted and discussed with an attorney thoroughly before applying, preferably by an attorney who is knowledgeable with intercountry adoption and, importantly, has experience representing adult adoptees seeking US citizenship.
 Those issues include: